-- ➤ Spindle axis Z Plane XY: Enter the active spindle axis.
+- ▶ Spindle axis Z Plane XY: Enter the active spindle axis.
 G17 is saved as default setting.
-Accept with the ENT key - ▶ Workpiece blank def.: Minimum X: Enter the smallest X coordinate of the workpiece blank with respect to the reference point, e.g. 0.
-Confirm with the ENT key - ▶ Workpiece blank def.: Minimum Y: Enter the smallest Y coordinate of the workpiece blank with respect to the reference point, e.g. 0.
-Confirm with the ENT key - ▶ Workpiece blank def.: Minimum Z: Enter the smallest Z coordinate of the workpiece blank with respect to the reference point, e.g. -40.
-Confirm with the ENT key - ▶ Workpiece blank def.: Maximum X: Enter the largest X coordinate of the workpiece blank with respect to the reference point, e.g. 100.
-Confirm with the ENT key - ▶ Workpiece blank def.: Maximum Y: Enter the largest Y coordinate of the workpiece blank with respect to the reference point, e.g. 100.
-Confirm with the ENT key - ▶ Workpiece blank def.: Maximum Z: Enter the largest Z coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Accept with the ENT key - ▶ Workpiece blank def.: Minimum X: Smallest X coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Confirm with the ENT key. - ▶ Workpiece blank def.: Minimum Y: Smallest Y coordinate of the workpiece blank with respect to the reference point, e.g. 0.
+Confirm with the ENT key. - ▶ Workpiece blank def.: Minimum Z: Smallest Z coordinate of the workpiece blank with respect to the reference point, e.g. -40.
+Confirm with the ENT key. - ▶ Workpiece blank def.: Maximum X: Largest X coordinate of the workpiece blank with respect to the reference point, e.g. 100.
+Confirm with the ENT key. - ▶ Workpiece blank def.: Maximum Y: Largest Y coordinate of the workpiece blank with respect to the reference point, e.g. 100.
+Confirm with the ENT key. - ▶ Workpiece blank def.: Maximum Z: Largest Z coordinate of the workpiece blank with respect to the reference point, e.g. 0.
 Confirm with the ENT key.
-The TNC concludes the dialog
+The TNC concludes the dialog.